You are hereIn this section

 Summer Food Service

-The USDA's Summer Food Service Program (SFSP) was created to ensure children could continue to receive nutritious meals during summer vacation, when they do not have access to school breakfast or lunch.
+The United States Department of Agriculture (USDA) Summer Food Service Program (SFSP) was created to ensure children could continue to receive nutritious meals during summer vacation, when they do not have access to school breakfast or lunch.
 District 191 participates in this program and sites vary each year.
 Meals are provided to all children, age 1-18, free of charge.
-Free meals must be consumed on site.
-Adults may purchase meals for themselves.
+Due to current waivers as related to COVID-19, meals do not need to be consumed on site.
 Children do not have to be from District 191 to participate.
 Public school district Food Service departments that receive state and federal funding must have a self-supporting budget and receive no funds from the general education fund or tax levies.
 Funding for the summer feeding program is provided by the USDA.
 For more information, please call the Food & Nutrition Services Department at 952-707-2051 or 952-707-2030.

 What is included in a summer breakfast or lunch?